ramin-karimian/ramin-karimian.github.io/README.md

 ## Selected Courses

-- Engineering Economics
-- General Economy I and II
-- Concepts and Models for E-Commerce
-- Security in E-Commerce
 - Algorithms and Computer Programming
 - Applied Machine Learning for Engineers
 - Deep and Reinforcement Learning for Engineers